bind5g/BIND5G/NaaS-API/examples/onsite_examples.md

 	  "name": "edge_amarisoft_bind5g"
 	}
 	```
- - [ ] Create  a Core Network: POST/core_network request with the following body request:
+ - [ ] Create  a Core Network: POST/core_network request with the tenant_id of the response of the previous step and with the following body request:
 	```
 		{
 			"core_network_description": {